nathanl/consult/README.md

   # 'user' is a return value from 'user_for_request'
   def representative?(_user) do
     # doesn't bother inspecting user, so all users
-    # can see and answer incoming user chats
+    # will be allowed to see and answer incoming user chats
     # in the customer support dashboard
     true
   end